 After lunch, your Tour Leader will take you on a deathly tour of Munich featuring the 12th century St. Peter’s church (including the complete jewel studded skeleton of Saint Mundtia), the insanely Baroque Asamkirche, and the Old South Cemetery which was founded as a plague cemetery in the 16th century.

 In the evening, you’ll dine like royalty at the former Court Brew House.
 You probably already recognize it by its German name, Hofbräuhaus.
-The evening will most certainly be whirling as you’re treated to big beers, big food, big sounds, and big…well, you get the idea.
+The evening will most certainly be whirling as you’re treated to big beers, big food, big sounds, and big…well, you get the idea…during our Farewell Dinner in Munich.

-Today is the day that you and your traveling companions to depart Munich and go your separate ways.
+Today is the day that you and your traveling companions go your separate ways.
 The trinkets and souvenirs may fade away, and the visions of sugar plums may be replaced by nightmares of terror and torture, but the friendships you made along the way will hopefully last a lifetime.

 So what do you say?
 Are you ready to replace the hustle and bustle and over-commercialized stress of the Christmas for an authentic Old World Alpine holiday season?
 Then join us on our Kristmas with Krampus tour because the reason for the season is DEMONS!!